streeve/Cabana/paper/paper.md

 across library functionality along with the GitHub wiki and `doxygen` API documentation.
 Continuous integration is used to ensure software quality, with testing across `Kokkos` backends and corresponding architectures.
-In addition, a `Cabana` Docker container is deployed and a `spack` installation is available to enable easy testing.
+In addition, a `Cabana` Docker container is deployed, `spack` installation is available, and `Cabana` is a part of the Extreme-scale Scientific Software Stack (E4S) [@e4s] to enable easy testing and use.
 For Fortran integration, a separate repository exemplifies using `Cabana` with Fortran applications [@copa].
 Many proxy applications have also been developed using `Cabana`: `CabanaMD` for MD, `CabanaPIC` for plasma PIC, `ExaMPM` for the material point method (MPM), and